African Americans in Oklahoma

 African Americans in Oklahoma or Black Oklahomans are residents of the state of Oklahoma who are of African American ancestry.
 African Americans have a rich history in Oklahoma.
-An estimated 7.8% of Oklahomans are Black.
+An estimated 7.8% of Oklahomans are Black as of the 2020 census, constituting 289,961 individuals.

 African-Americans first settled in Oklahoma during the Trail of Tears.
-While many of these people were African slaves, around 500 chose to do so in order to escape slavery.
+While many of these people were enslaved Africans, around 500 chose to do so in order to escape slavery.
+During the 19th century, pre-statehood Oklahoma was viewed as desirable for settlement by African-Americans seeking political freedom in the American Frontier.
+Prior to the institution of Jim Crow laws, multiple Black Oklahomans had served in the territorial legislature.

-Racism against Blacks has been common throughout the state's history, manifesting itself in scenarios such as the Tulsa race massacre, which targeted members of Tulsa's affluent African-American Greenwood District.
+Oklahoma began instituting Jim Crow legislation in 1897, banning miscegenation and segregating Oklahoma's schools.
+Racism against Black Oklahomans has been common throughout the state's history, manifesting itself in scenarios such as the Tulsa race massacre, which targeted members of Tulsa's affluent African-American Greenwood District.
+Today, 13 of the over-50 settlements founded by Black Oklahomans still exist.